 But wait, there’s more: “Almost exactly a month before this incident, on September 19, 2006, a piece of the tooth at issue here simply “had come off” while Burns was eating.”
 Hmm.
 Burns cracks his tooth on an object that he didn’t preserve and can’t identify, and the affected tooth suffers from some pre-existing enamel-ady.
 Sounds Filet-o-fishy.
 Yes, I actually wrote that.

-And it turns out that “Burns had no expectation of either demonstrating the identity of the object on which he allegedly bit, or, it follows, of establishing that object or substance was one that a consumer should not reasonably have expected to find in a cheeseburger.”
+And as per the dentist he visited at Wichita orthodontic care, it turns out that “Burns had no expectation of either demonstrating the identity of the object on which he allegedly bit, or, it follows, of establishing that object or substance was one that a consumer should not reasonably have expected to find in a cheeseburger.”
 Summary judgment upheld.
 What are the lessons to be learned here?
 1) Be able to identify the foreign object in your burger.
 2) Ensure that it is of such a quality that a consumer would not have expected to find said object in his burger.
 3) This opinion would have been better if Burns had ordered the “Big N’ Tasty,” with the Court having to repeat “Big N’ Tasty” throughout the opinion.
 4) All of you must immediately head to your local McDonald’s, because the McRib is back for a limited time.
 No I am not kidding.
 Try it, and you will love it.